PureStorage-OpenConnect/tripleo-deployment-configs/Configuring_Pure_in_RHEL_OSP.rst

   $ source /home/stack/overcloudrc

 You should now be logged into the Controller node.
-From there you can create a *volume type*, which can be used to specify the back nd you want to use (in this case the newly-defined backend).
+From there you can create a *volume type*, which can be used to specify the back end you want to use (in this case the newly-defined backend).
 This is required in an OpenStack deployment where you have other backends enabled.